ThickPropheT/The-Adventures-of-Pete-and-Pete-Season-3-Subtitles/README.md

 - Captions shall avoid generating Warnings in Subtitle Edit.
   - Ignore Warnings where formatting characters (e.g. `<i>`, `<br/>`, etc.) unduly contribute to warning condition.
-  - Ignore Warnings where correction would violate other best practices (e.g. prefer readability and convention-adherent line-breaks to line-length violations).
+  - Ignore Warnings where correction would violate other best practices (i.e. prefer readability and convention-adherent line-breaks to line-length violations).
   - Closely consider & evaluate `Chars/sec` & `Duration` Warnings.
     - Exceptions to `Chars/sec` & `Duration` Warnings may include:
       - Common phrases that are easily recognizable and don't require a long dwell time.